Understanding High Blood Pressure: Risks and Control

 Monitoring your blood pressure are just a few ways you can achieve a goal of control.

-Remember that registered users of My HealtheVet can track their blood pressure as part of their Personal Health Record.
-When you are logged in, the Track Health "Vitals and Readings" section lets you enter your own systolic and diastolic numbers.
+With My HealtheVet, you can track your blood pressure as part of your Personal Health Record.
+When you are signed in, the Track Health "Vitals and Readings" section lets you enter your own systolic and diastolic numbers.
 You can also print out your data as part of your Blue Button report using "Vitals and Readings, Self Reported."

 What Is High Blood Pressure?
 (Veterans Health Library)